Homer Paine

 Homer Paine (September 20, 1923 – July 5, 2010) was an American football tackle.
 He played college football at the University of Tulsa for one season and at the University of Oklahoma for three seasons.
 Paine was named to the All-Missouri Valley Conference first team while at Tulsa, and he was twice named to all-conference first teams while at Oklahoma.
-After college, Paine played professional football for one season with the Chicago Hornets of the All-America Football Conference.
-He was selected in the 14th round of the 1946 NFL Draft.
+After college, Paine played professional football for one season with the Chicago Hornets of the All-America Football Conference (AAFC).
+He was selected in the 14th round of the 1946 NFL draft.